 “Continued emission of greenhouse gases will cause further warming and long-lasting changes in all components of the climate system, increasing the likelihood of severe, pervasive and irreversible impacts for people and ecosystems.
 Limiting climate change would require substantial and sustained reductions in greenhouse gas emissions which, together with adaptation, can limit climate change risks.”

 Legislation around the world is slowly catching up to this challenge, helping to transition the global economy to a low-carbon future.
 Ireland has its part to play.
 It has a mandatory EU target of ensuring at least 16% of its gross final energy consumption is from renewable sources by 2020.
 By 2030, this increases to 27%.
 In its latest White Paper on energy, the Irish government outlined its vision of reducing greenhouse gas emissions from the energy sector by 80-95% by 2050 compared with 1990 levels.

-PV solar will have a meaningful part to play in helping Ireland and the rest of Europe achieve its goals.
+PV solar will have a meaningful part to play in helping Ireland, the UK and the rest of Europe achieve ambitious de-carbonisation goals.
 At JBM Solar, we are proud to make a small contribution to the fight against climate change, facilitating the deployment of Solar PV, a low carbon technology that enables the generation of electricity without the release of harmful greenhouse gases.

 Climate Change 2014, A Report of the Intergovernmental Panel on Climate Change (IPCC)

 “No challenge posers a greater threat to future generations than climate change,” Barack Obama.

 “Climate change is a terrible problem and it absolutely needs to be solved.
 It deserves to be a huge priority,” Bill Gates.